My rating: 4 of 5 stars

 McKean’s much briefer recent graphic novel, Black Dog: The Dreams of Paul Nash, broaches some of the same themes as Cages and is no less visually ambitious than its precursor, even if its central conceit prevents it from being as philosophically and emotionally capacious.

-Based on a real historical figure and commissioned by an organization whose mission is commemorate the centennial of the First World War, Black Dog recounts through his dreams the life of the English Surrealist painter Paul Nash, an artist whose work (you can view several paintings at his Wikipedia page) reflects his experience of the trenches of the Great War.
+Based on a real historical figure and commissioned by an organization whose mission is to commemorate the centennial of the First World War, Black Dog recounts through his dreams the life of the English Surrealist painter Paul Nash, an artist whose work reflects his experience of the trenches (you can view several paintings at his Wikipedia page).
 As Nash lived and worked in the same southeast England countryside where McKean now resides, the book stages a meeting of sensibilities across a century between two English artists committed to the imagination’s right to respond freely to reality.

 Dreams are an appropriate vehicle to convey the life of a Surrealist.
 The graphic novel’s dream-episodes, narrated by Nash, often in rhymed poetry, allows McKean to cover a lot of biographical territory in a brief number of pages, as Nash’s family and friends can be evoked in symbolic imagery without having to be developed as characters in 30- or 50-page increments as was the norm in Cages.